5. Installation – Mastering Plone 6 development

 By creating and working with a Python virtual environment, we are independent of the system Python installation.
 We install packages and its version according to our needs.

 The build generates a file structure to be prepared to install Plone from packages with pip and mxdev.
 The tool mxdev helps with configuration files to define which add-ons and which versions to install.
 It also allows to override Plone core package versions or force a checkout from github.
-The documentation Manage Plone backend packages with mxdev provides information on common tasks.
+The documentation Install Plone add-ons provides information on common tasks.

 After changes in configuration files, a re-build is necessary: